waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 Composite steps do not include any implementation, as they only define which smaller steps they contain.
 Above example is used to define composite steps in [JBehave BDD framework](http://jbehave.org).
 Other frameworks may require different syntax for achieving the same.

-Notice how by combining small steps into one composite step, we insure that user stories are collaborative and maintainable at the same time.
+Notice how by combining small steps into one composite step, we insure that stories are collaborative and maintainable at the same time.

 ## Settle on the language
 Prior to writing stories, you should define various consistencies, standards and ground rules related to the business language you are going to "speak".
-Defining language's terms, context, users' roles and stake holders __beforehand__ will insure an ubiquitous language and collaborative user stories which can be well-understood among both technical and non-technical members in your domain.
+Defining language's terms, context, users' roles and stake holders __beforehand__ will insure an ubiquitous language and collaborative stories which can be well-understood among both technical and non-technical members in your domain.

 Such process should be conducted with other team members (from different roles), and may require several revisions until the language is well-defined and agreed-on.